-95 The resulting field (Fig. 2e and associated animation in the Video Supplement) contains several sets of parallel velocity wave features.
-The most prominent are the set with their long axis aligned from SSW to NNE.
+their long axis aligned from SSW to NNE.
 The horizontal wavelength of these waves is on the order of 12 to 18 km.
 Examination of sequences of detected waves shows the wave train propagating toward the NW and spanning the radar domain.
-Embedded among the longer SSW to NNE waves are collections of shorter wavelength horizontal waves oriented in a variety of directions.
-In the southeastern quadrant of the radar domain, the detected velocity

-100 features are less spatially coherent in part because the radar echo is more sporadic in that region.
+Embedded among the longer SSW to NNE waves are collections of shorter-wavelength horizontal waves oriented in a variety of directions.
+In the southeastern quadrant of the radar domain, the detected velocity features are less spatially coherent, in part because the radar echo is more sporadic in that region.

-Within the limitations described below in Section 2.1, we can use this method of taking the difference between successive Doppler radial velocity fields and converting to a binary field to identify velocity wave structures.
+Within the limitations described below in Sect.
+2.1, we can use this method of taking the difference between successive Doppler radial velocity fields and converting them into a single binary field to identify velocity wave structures.
 Examining the binary difference fields as they evolve gives information on the speed and direction wave trains propagate.
 Measuring the distance between adjacent wave features gives the horizontal wavelength.
 Examining several different elevation angles and/or computing a vertical cross section based on multiple elevation angles provides information on the spatial coherency of the waves with height and the depth of the waves.
-The velocity difference technique described here can also be applied to sequential Doppler velocity data from RHIs scanned along the same azimuth to detect possible waves (see Section 3.3).
+The velocity difference technique described here can also be applied to sequential Doppler velocity data from RHIs scanned along the same azimuth to detect possible waves (see Sect.
+4).

-Tracking coherent features in the wave detection data across successive volumes will allow the user to calculate the wave propagation direction and speed by measuring the direction and distance of the displacement of these features and accounting

-110 for the difference in sampling time.
+Tracking coherent features in the wave detection data across successive volumes will allow the user to calculate the wave propagation direction and speed by measuring the direction and distance of the displacement of these features and accounting for the difference in sampling time.
 There are several different approaches to performing such an analysis using manual and automated methods.
 The details of any successful approach will be largely dependent on the specifics of the radar data, the features of interest, and a user's applications.
 In some situations, the application of non-rigid image registration tools as well as optical flow and related methods for feature tracking have shown promise.